New babies and young children: support

 Preschool programs help children learn and develop through play.
 They also help children get ready for the transition to school.

-Search the Starting Blocks website to find kindergartens near you.
+Use the Starting Blocks service finder to find kindergartens near you.

 If you’re feeling overwhelmed or stressed or you’re struggling with your mental health or relationships, getting professional support is a very good idea.
 You could start by talking to your GP.